frequently asked questions

 - Enter elections online

 No, participants need to keep their current debit cards.
 Those participants who are currently utilizing the debit card option will not receive new cards, but rather their new election amount will be loaded to their existing card.
-The Card expires every five years, at which time participants who elect it will automatically receive a new Card in the mail.
+The Card expires every three years, at which time participants who elect it will automatically receive a new Card in the mail.

 Claims run-out is a period of time after the plan year has ended for the participant to submit claims for reimbursement.
 The Grace Period is an additional 2 ½ months after the plan year end date that permits participants to incur expenses against the balance in the plan year that recently ended.
 If the previous plan year balance doesn’t cover the amount of the claim, any residual amount would then be applied to the current plan year.
 Grace Period expenses must be submitted manually and by the end of the claims run-out period.